 Good design is about more than character.
 It includes other aspects of design mentioned above, for example active frontage and safe streets, use of green areas and planting to minimise flood risk such as from hard landscaping of driveways.

-13 Cannock Chase AONB Design Guide
+&lt;sup>13 Cannock Chase AONB Design Guide

-The Character Assessment3 (Appendix 1) outlines the elements that make up the character of the area.
+The Character Assessment (Appendix 1) outlines the elements that make up the character of the area.

-The Design Code4 (Appendix 1) provides guidance on how housing design can meet the policy.
+The Design Code (Appendix 1) provides guidance on how housing design can meet the policy.